 These are general guidelines regarding the tax treatment of certain forms of support.
 We strongly suggest that students either consult with a tax expert or refer to federal publications for clarification.
 The IRS provides information through free publications and a telephone information line.

 All international students and scholars are required to report to the US Internal Revenue Service (IRS) each year — even if they did not work during the prior year.
 Although OGS cannot advise on tax issues, they hope to give students basic information as a helpful starting point.
-OGS has a link on their website for tax information for all F1 and J1 students and their dependents.
+OGS has a webpage for tax information for all F1 and J1 students and their dependents.

 Banking in New York City